 Of course, having a relative or friend beside you in the car can sometimes have the opposite effect.
 For example, you might not like their teaching style or you might end up feeling more pressure having them there.
 If this type of practice isn't having a positive effect on your nerves or lack of confidence, you might want to consider the next step.

 One of the best ways to get your confidence back to where it was when you first passed your driving test would be to take a refresher course with a DVSA-approved instructor.
 By doing so, you can refresh your driving knowledge and get essential guidance from someone who is experienced with teaching people how to drive.
 It's likely that your chosen instructor will have helped dozens of people in your exact situation before—with great results!

 PassMeFast offers learners and qualified drivers three refresher course packages to choose from, depending on their confidence level: 5 hours, 10 hours and 15 hours.
-With one of our experienced ADIs, you'll be able to get a confidence boost and sharpen your skills so that you can drive unsupervised without a worry in the world.
-If you're interested, click on the button below to get started.
+With one of our experienced instructors, you'll get a confidence boost and sharpen your skills so that you can drive unsupervised without a worry in the world.
+If you're interested, hit the button below to get started.